 “Whoever gives to the poor will not want, but he who hides his eyes will get many a curse.”

-A pretty simple Proverb, yet we are constantly tempted not to live according to it, particularly in a materialistic world.
+Proverbs 28:27 is a pretty simple Proverb, yet we are constantly tempted not to live according to it, particularly in a materialistic world.

 “Whoever gives to the poor will not want,” I love that phrase.
 “In our giving, we won’t want.”
 That’s the exact opposite of what materialism says.
 Materialism says we want more, we want better, we want nicer, we want bigger.
 So, get, get, get.
 But what does getting lead to?
 Wanting more.
 And getting more leads to wanting more, getting bigger leads to wanting bigger.
 Our tastes can never be satisfied when you’re tasting of the material things of this world.
 They create a longing for more and more and more that never leaves us satisfied.
 Never leaves us content.